 - Select varieties recommended for South Carolina, especially those with some degree of disease resistance.

 - Keep the garden and surrounding area free of weeds, which may harbor insects that can spread viruses.

 - Avoid overhead sprinkler irrigation and keep the leaves dry when watering.

 - Remove plant debris from the garden after harvest since many diseases survive on plant debris from year to year.

 - Do not grow potatoes in the same area year after year, but rotate with crops other than tomatoes.

 For advice on how to grow potatoes (Solanum tuberosum), see HGIC 1317, Potato.
 Common diseases of Irish potatoes in home gardens are described below.

-Late Blight: This is a potentially serious disease of potato and tomato, caused by the fungus Phytophthora infestans.
+Late Blight: This is a potentially serious disease of potato and tomato, caused by the water mold Phytophthora infestans.
 Late blight is especially damaging during cool, wet weather.
-The fungus can affect all plant parts.
+The pathogen can affect all plant parts.
 Young lesions are small and appear as dark, water-soaked spots.
 These leaf spots will quickly enlarge, and a white mold will appear at the margins of the affected area on the lower surface of the leaves.
 Complete defoliation (browning and shriveling of leaves and stems) can occur within 14 days or less from the first symptoms.
 Infected potato tubers have a dry, corky rot that may be brown or reddish.
 Tubers are symptomless at the initial stages of infection but often develop symptoms in storage.
-The fungus produces a foul odor when infection is severe.
+The fungus produces a foul odor when the infection is severe.